opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-status/README.md

 1. Name the new work package status.
 2. Define if the new work package status closes a work package (e.g. relevant when filtering for closed for packages), e.g. a work package status "rejected" will set a work package technically on closed and it will not appear in the default work package list with Open Work packages.
 3. Define if this status is set as default value when creating new work packages.
+BEWARE: If you decide to set the new status as default it will impact all work packages, existing and future ones.
+See more below.
 4. Check if this status sets a **work package in read-only mode**.
 This means no work package attributes can be changed except the status.
 5. Set a **color** for the work package status.
 The color appears in the status button of the work packages or in the work package table.
 6. Save the new status by clicking **Create**.

 ![Sys-admin-work-package-new-status](Sys-admin-work-package-new-status.png)

+## Setting a new status as default value

+When you decide to set the new status as default status please note the following impact it has:

+- The default status value will affect all work packages.
+- All work packages will have the new default status value set as their initial status value.
+- OpenProject defined "New" as the default status value for work packages.
+That means it is the first status in the workflow of all standard work packages.
+If you change the default status value, you would also need to consider changing the workflow of all work packages as your new default status value will now be the first status in the workflow.
+Consequently, you need to define, what the next status in the workflow will be.
+Otherwise you will not be able to change a work package's status.

 ## Edit, re-order or remove a work package status